M3S Debate Process

 Rebuttal Presenters – Speaker

-Answer arguments of the other team’s main points, using specific information to disprove the point. (your team will take notes while the other team speaks to prepare your rebuttal)
+Refute the points of the opposing team's points using specific information to disprove the point. (your team will take notes while the other team speaks to prepare your rebuttal)

 Closing Statement – final speaker

-Present the closing arguments for the team.
+Present the closing viewpoints for the team.
 Repeat the main idea and the main reasons, and end with a memorable statement.

 During the debate each will have a turn to present it’s side, starting with the Affirmative.
 There will be a brief rebuttal conference consisting of 2 minutes.